Mister Buddwing: Plot

 A man wakes up on a park bench in Central Park to find that his mind is a total blank.
-He has no identification or money, just a folded paper slip of paper enclosing two large white pills with a phone number written on it.
+He has no identification or money, just a folded slip of paper enclosing two large white pills with a phone number written on it.

 He rings the number, reaching Gloria, who first mistakes him for her shiftless husband, Sam.
 Arranging a rendezvous, he creates a name for himself, appropriating "Sam" and cobbling "Buddwing" from the first two things that seize his attention, a Budweiser beer truck and an airplane.
 Gloria, a liquor-sodden slattern, does not recognize him but gives him a handful of cash as he is leaving, purely out of pity.

 Trying to pull himself together over breakfast, he sees a giant headline blaring the escape of a violently insane criminal.
 Finding a possible match with one of the initials inside a ring he is wearing, he immediately fears he is the fugitive.

 Shortly after, he spots a woman on the street he thinks he knows and hails her as "Grace."
 A student at a music school in Washington Square, Janet proves a stranger, but a flashback of a romance with her from college days portrays him as a struggling student composer, and they impulsively marry.

 Back in the park, Janet rejects his attentions and creates a scene.
 A policeman arrives, Buddwing is questioned, but flees when the patrolman becomes distracted by hecklers.

 He is pursued by a mad street person, who raves that Buddwing is the murderer on the loose.